 How to Score the Best Gaming Deals During Steam Sales

 If you are new to the process, here’s the skinny.
 Steam, Valve’s PC game distribution platform, cranks up a massive sale on nearly all items in the store.
-The next one just started and will run through December 3, 2013.
-Another large sale usually hits during winter around Christmas time.
+The next one just started and will run through January 3, 2014.
+Another massive sale usually hits during summer around July, so it’s best to jump on these sales to get some amazing deals.
 The sale period usually lasts for about 10 days and discounts range from 25 percent to 90 percent depending on the type of sale.

 There are four types of discounts that you want to keep an eye out for: